What is Structured Literacy?

 - 5% of students learn to read effortlessly

-- 20%-30% learn to read easily with any kind of formal reading instruction
+- 20%-30% learn to read easily with most methods effective

 - explicit, systematic, cumulative and multisensory.
 This is known as ‘structured literacy‘ instruction.